 how I wonder

-where you’ll bein a diaper or
+in a diaper or

 on the pot